hendricius/the-bread-code/basics/common-problems-faq.md

 and bacterias' activity.
 Whereas warmer water will fuel their activity and results in them working faster.
-If you only have little time until you want to start baking, use warmer water of 25 degrees.
+If you only have little time until you want to start baking, use warmer water of 25 degrees celsius.
-If you have all the time in the world and can bake the next day, use colder water of 15 degrees.
+If you have all the time in the world and can bake the next day, use colder water of 15 degrees celsius.

 It would be nice here to analyse what impact different temperatures have on the final taste.